Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Device-and-DeviceUse-comments.md

 Regarding Xt-EHR, the Device model defines some detailed optional metadata about the device, which is not _explicitly_ present in the zib (lot number, manufacture date, manufacturer, model number), although the information will be encoded in the ProductID if an UDI is used.
 As a matter of fact, the Xt-EHR model seems to make the UDI encoded information explicit.

+The scope of the Xt-EHR model seems to be limited to concrete devices, that are actually used or have been used by patients.
+The zib also recognizes futures uses of devices, or classes of devices that don't need to be tracked individually (e.g. bandages).
+For this reason, Xt-EHR regards the identifier of a device as required, while the zib regards it optional.
+The concept in the zib can be made required in the use cases where it is used.

 Regarding the product type, the zib is more constrained in terminology binding than Xt-EHR.
 The zib value set will be valid in Xt-EHR, but the other way around might be problematic, especially regarding negations in the IPS/EPS.

 Some of the (optional) metadata in the DeviceUse model is not present in zib MedicalDevice, but still present in the zib layer due to zib RegistrationData (recorded, source) or by convention (subject).
 There is some other data present in Xt-EHR which is optional and does not seem to pose fundamental problems.
 The exception might be status, which Xt-EHR explicitly defines but which is fundamentally absent from the zibs.